What Are Gold Funds?

 A common thumb rule of investing is to avoid “putting all the eggs in a one basket”.
 When you invest in a gold fund, you get exposure to a variety of gold companies.
 This has the potential to minimise risk and maximise returns.

-Gold funds are quite liquid.
+Liquidity Gold funds are quite liquid.
 You can redeem them every day during market hours.
 Moreover, you can redeem as little as Rs 1,000.

 Mutual funds are highly regulated by SEBI.
 This ensures your investments are in safe hands.

-How to redeem it?
+How to redeem gold funds?

 You can sell your Gold Fund units whenever you wish.
-However, the Net Asset Value (NAV) of the previous day is taken as the basis when you decide to sell your Fund units .
+However, the Net Asset Value (NAV) of the previous day is taken as the basis when you decide to sell your gold fund units .
 Once you start the redemption process, the Fund takes about 2-3 working days to credit the money in your account.

 The bottom line: